 Ah, Florida.
 What state conjures such a mix of emotions in those who live here and venture here?
-With over 1,300 miles of coastline, sandy beaches are a dime a dozen in this sun-splashed land.
-Miami lives and breathes to a Latin beat and hosts one of the world's most important art festivals every wi…nter during Art Basel Miami.
+With more than 1,300 miles of coastline, sandy beaches are a dime a dozen in this sun-splashed land.
+Miami lives and breathes to a Latin beat and hosts one of the world’s most important art festivals every winter during Art Basel Miami.
 Tampa’s Cuban culture harkens back to a much earlier era than Miami’s, when immigrants arrived to pursue their cigar fortunes.
 Moneyed Palm Beach, with its enormous oceanfront mansions and exclusive shopping, is known as the state’s Gold Coast, and the Florida Keys are as close as you can get to Caribbean-style escapism in the Lower 48.
 And who could forget Orlando: theme park capital of the world, yes, but also with its own surprising urban vibe that’s home to a burgeoning foodie scene set to rival any in the South.
 It’s impossible to arrive in Florida without some sort of expectations.
 But dive into the Sunshine State with an open mind, and you’re sure to be surprised.

 Florida has major airports all over the state that see arrivals from across the country and around the world.
 The biggest and best-connected include Miami International Airport (the hub for South America and Caribbean flights), Fort Lauderdale International Airport, Orlando International Airport, and Tampa International Airport.
-And while all of the major cities have public transportation, it’s well worth renting a car here to make the most of your time and to reach outlying attractions with ease.
+While all of the major cities have public transportation, it’s well worth renting a car here to make the most of your time and to reach outlying attractions with ease.

 The best Florida trip takes in a mix of cultural and city highlights, stunning beaches, and the state’s formidable wilderness, home to many spring-fed rivers supporting an amazing mix of birdlife and reptiles.
 Everglades National Park, an International Biosphere Reserve and the third-largest national park in the Lower 48, is the famed natural wonder to see.
 But there are many smaller state parks with equivalent wild beauty on offer, too.
 Also experience authentic Cuban culture in Miami’s Little Havana and Tampa’s Ybor City, catch an unforgettable sunset with a cast of island characters in Key West, and enjoy thrills like no place on the planet at the many theme parks of Orlando.